 How to participate

-Almost all Finnish biobanks are part of the FinnGen study.
+All Finnish biobanks are part of the FinnGen study.
 Thus it is likely that if you have already given a biobank consent or will give your consent during the next years, your sample will be included in the FinnGen study.
 Please visit the Finnish Biobanks' webpage for up-to-date information about how to participate in biobank research.

 How can I get information about the use of my own sample?

 The Biobank Act states that everyone has the right to receive, upon request, information on whether or not their samples are being stored in a biobank.
 If you want to know whether your samples are stored in a specific biobank or have been utilized in the FinnGen study, please contact the biobank in question.
-The contact information can be found here.

 - Botnia Study